AndrijaS37N/it355-spring-mvc-master/README.md

 insert a couple of rows of info.</p>
 <h3>A short personal note. 🏴</h3>
 <p>I'm not really interested in the Java Spring Framework, but it helped me better understand REST services,
-HTTP requests, web components development, database and security configurations.
-Woo woo!</p>
+HTTP requests, web components development, Spring database and security configurations.</p>

 #### Project snapshots:
 <p>This is the landing page with a few more example views.
 Check out more snapshots in the mentioned folder above.</p>